To Report Fraud, Waste, Abuse, and Mismanagement

-- Coordinating with the U.S. Office of Special Counsel, the Council of the Inspectors General on Integrity and Efficiency, DFC, Congress, and other relevant entities regarding the timely and appropriate handling of protected disclosures, allegations of reprisal, and general matters regarding the implementation of whistleblower protection laws, rules, and regulations
+- Coordinating with the U.S. Office of Special Counsel (OSC), the Council of the Inspectors General on Integrity and Efficiency (CIGIE), DFC, Congress, and other relevant entities regarding protected disclosures, allegations of reprisal, and implementation of whistleblower protection laws, rules, and regulations.

-Reports concerning wrongdoing by DFC employees or within DFC programs can always be submitted directly to the OIG Hotline.
+In addition, complaints and tips concerning wrongdoing by DFC employees or within DFC programs can be submitted to the OIG Hotline.

 1100 New York Avenue, NW